To: Article_

 1. a.One of 17 hues to specify the basic colours of pages.

-2. b.One of six saturation-luminance combinations, from greyed to dark.
+2. b.One of six saturation-luminance combinations, from greyed, light, mild, strong, headings (dark on lighter page background) or dark.

 4. d.Sans-serif or italicised serif page headlines.